 (b) a building, or other structure, on land.

-(1A) For the purposes of this Schedule, CSG Standard means the Telecommunications (Customer Service Guarantee) Standard 2011 made under sections 115, 117 and 120 of the Consumer Protection Act.
+(1A) For the purposes of this Schedule, CSG Standard means the Telecommunications (Customer Service Guarantee) Standard 2011 made under sections 115, 117 and 120 of the T(CPSS) Act.

 (1B) For the purposes of this Schedule: